gstudioapp/frontend-take-home-assignment/README.md

 # gStudio Frontend Take Home Assignment

 Hey there! 👋 Thanks for your interest in working with us!
 The next step in our hiring process is a virtual code interview.
 Below you will see 3 questions and a code work section.
-We ask you to record yourself answering the 3 questions and your screen when code sharing with Loom ([http://loom.com/](http://loom.com/)).
+We ask you to record yourself answering the 3 questions and sharing your screen presenting the code developed with Loom ([http://loom.com/](http://loom.com/)).
 Loom is a free video recording software that will provide you links which you will send us.
 Please send us 1 video link, answering the questions and explaining your code structure.

 **Something things to keep in mind:**